christoph-heinrich/mpv-pointer-event/README.md

 # pointer_event
+:construction::construction::construction: This is still in early development. :construction::construction::construction:
+Configuration options will come later.
+If you're uncomfortable with implementing your prefered functionality in [the functions at the top](https://github.com/christoph-heinrich/pointer_event/blob/2d33558c6efd54f2377619ed8cd5d060e407a336/pointer_event.lua#L8-L59), this is not for you (yet).

+This has only been tested on KDE plasma on wayland.

-Mouse/Touch input event detection for mpv
+### Mouse/Touch input event detection for mpv

-Beware that single-click, long-manclick and dragging don't work with window dragging (but they will still work in fullscreen/maximized).
+Beware that single-click, long-click and dragging don't work with window dragging (but they will still work in fullscreen/maximized).